 Income Statement Comparison

-Below is a comparative Income Statement for Uranium Energy Corp.
-(UEC) and NexGen Energy Ltd. (NXE) for their most recent fiscal years, highlighting key financial metrics.
+The following table presents a comparative analysis of the income statements for Uranium Energy Corp.
+(UEC) and NexGen Energy Ltd. (NXE), focusing on their most recent fiscal year.

 | Metric | UEC | NXE |